leniocchi/BFAX422A_webdev_beer_cooling/written-elaboration/project-idea.md

 * get: additional information (maybe fun facts) about the beer
 * get: a specific drinking toast to the selected type of beer (-> chatgpt)
 * Wine

+## Umsetzung

+1. welcome page with a beer icon
+2. homepage:
+    - if (list = empty) -> show a image and a button to add element
+    - if (list != empty) -> show list and add button in corner

+    - add button -> show formsjetzt